The Journey: A Voyage: Production

 The series is Channel 8's 2013 year-end blockbuster celebrating 50 years of television.
 It was also partly sponsored by the Media Development Authority of Singapore.

-This is the first periodical drama to use special effects (CGI) as some of the objects used in the 1920s are not readily available in the present.
-Some scenes in the series will also be filmed in Penang, Ipoh of Malaysia and Yongding District, China.
+This is the first period drama to use special effects (CGI) as some of the objects used in the 1920s are not readily available in the present.
+Some scenes in the series are also filmed in Penang, Ipoh and Yongding District, China.

 Originally, the first season was planned to have 30 episodes.
 One additional episode was added for a total of 31 episodes.
-Due to the celebration of TV50, the drama was pre-empted on 31 December 2013.
+Due to the celebration of the TV50 Countdown Party, the drama was pre-empted on 31 December 2013.

 Release

 The show aired at 9pm on weekdays and had a repeat telecast at 8am the following day.

 Reception

 The series is one of three drama serials to tie-in for 3rd-highest-rated drama serial in 2013 (with It's a Wonderful Life and Break Free), with an average viewership of 835,000, behind C.L.I.F.
 2 (with 901,000) and The Dream Makers (with 885,000).

-The Journey will culminate in Singapore's nation building celebrations in 2015.
+The Journey culminates in Singapore's nation building celebrations in 2015.
 Two more seasons - Tumultuous Times and Our Homeland - were launched in 2014 and 2015 respectively.